-- OCSD will issue new debt in the form of Certificates of Participation (COP) as needed to fund the CIP and to maintain reserves. - No additional debt issuance is scheduled for FY 2020-21 and FY 2021-22. - Debt will only be used for CIP and capital expenses, not for operating expenses. - Capital financing plans no longer include future borrowings over the next ten years as the approved user fee schedule is considered sufficient. - Borrowing is proposed only for facilities which do not add capacity and that are funded by all users for replacement, rehabilitation, and improved treatment. - Upon COP's becoming callable or maturing, a determination will be made as to the benefit of paying off the obligation or refinancing the debt.
+- When required, OC San issues Certificates of Participation (COP) as needed to fund the CIP and to maintain reserves. - COP debt will only be used for CIP and capital expenses, not for operating expenses. - No additional new debt issuance is scheduled for FY 2021-22. - Capital financing plans no longer include future borrowings over the next ten years as the approved user fee schedule is considered sufficient. - Borrowing will be included only for facilities which do not add capacity and that are funded by all users for replacement, rehabilitation, and improved treatment. - Upon COP's becoming callable or maturing, a determination will be made as to the benefit of paying off the obligation or refinancing the debt. - There is consideration of refunding or paying off the callable 2011A issue, 2012 A/B issues and / or the 2018A maturing issue.